- The best link database on the market

 This view gives you an opportunity to understand how a specific competitor builds the bulk of their backlinks by social shares.

 It can also reveal who are the main sharers/influencers driving most of the social traffic, so you can reach out to them.

 d/ Best by Links

 This is one of the best features.
 It’s basically ‘Top Content” but ranked by the number of referring domains.

 This tool helps you discover your competitor’s most valuable assets in terms of backlinks and learn about their link-building campaigns.

 I mostly use this for our Skyscraper funnel and to create content that I know I can build links to in order to increase our domain authority and search traffic over time.

 This section crawls a site and figures out the pages that are earning the most links right now.

-The top grossing pages function allows you to identify these bursts without this historical metrics and links on the way.
+The top grossing pages feature allows you to identify these bursts.
 This way you can identify the content that works for your competitors right now!

 It’s a great complement to the top pages tool talked about earlier.